-Some GP Providers may have joined the 2015 Scheme on or after 1 April 2015.
-If so, their tiered contribution rate in respect of their 2015 Scheme pensionable income is based upon annualised earnings.
-For 2017/18 NHS Pensions has produced new guidance and a calculator (on their Practitioner webpage) to enable the tiered rate to be calculated.
-Annualisation does not apply where 2015 Scheme membership is seamless throughout the year, even when the member has moved into the 2015 Scheme.
+Some GPs may have joined the 2015 Scheme on or after 1 April 2015.
+If so, their tiered contribution rate may be based upon annualised earnings.
+For 2019/20 we have produced new guidance and a spreadsheet calculator to enable the tiered rate to be calculated for the 2015 membership.
+Annualisation should not apply where membership is seamless throughout the year, even when the member has moved into the 2015 scheme.